Barrie line: Innisfil GO Station

-Concord Station
+Concord GO Station

 To provide an interchange with Viva, a bus rapid transit service in York Region, a new station was proposed at Highway 7.
-The site was called Concord Station, after the Concord neighborhood in which it would be located.
+The site was called Concord station, after the Concord neighborhood in which it would be located.
 The city of Vaughan has integrated the station into its design plans for a mixed use development near the intersection of Highway 407 and the rail corridor.
 Both the municipal government of Vaughan and the regional government of York have identified this location as a potential site for the station, which requires GO Transit to perform an environmental assessment.
 In January 2013, Vaughan municipal clerk sent a Vaughan City Council resolution to York Regional Council requesting Metrolinx consideration for four priority projects, among them all-day two-way service on the Barrie line, creation of the Concord GO Station, and creation of a Kirby Road GO Station.
 The station would be located near the old CN Concord Station (located north of Highway 7 on east side of tracks on the current Barrie line) that dated back to the Northern Railway of Canada Thornhill Station c.
 1853 and demolished in 1978.
+In 2023, a business case for the station was released.

 Ridership

 In 2012, the Barrie line served about 7,500 passengers a day, or approximately 2 million per year.
 By 2008, the annual number of riders on the Barrie line was almost 3.1 million, an increase of 18% from 2007 and 167% from 2001.
 About 2,300 of the 3,000 daily peak passengers to Union Station boarded at Aurora (about 1,000), Rutherford (about 800), and Newmarket (about 500) that year.

-The weekend summer service had 105 daily riders in 2012 (32,000 total for six trains per day), and 220 daily riders in 2013 (41,000 total for four trains per day).
+The weekend summer service had 105 riders per train in 2012 (32,000 total for six trains per day), and 220 riders per train in 2013 (41,000 total for four trains per day).

 From 2010 to 2014, ridership on the line increased 70% based on cordon count data.
 For 2015, there was a weekday morning peak of 5,852 boardings and 227 alightings at the stations on the line, all other passengers alighting at Union Station in Toronto.